-Post-holiday leftovers are great, and, just like in Rosie’s time, we don’t want them going to waste.
-However, they can also take up a lot of space in your refrigerator, so here’s a delicious recipe to combine your holiday leftovers into a single casserole dish, saving space in the fridge.
+Post-holiday leftovers are great.
+Like Rosie, of the Rosie’s Riveting Recipes historic cookbook, we don’t want them going to waste.
+However leftovers, particularly holiday leftovers, can also take up a lot of space in your refrigerator.
+So here’s a delicious recipe to combine your holiday leftovers into a single casserole dish, saving space in the fridge.

 TURKEY AND STUFFING CASSEROLE